jmikkola/DFAGame/README.markdown

 ## TODO

-### Graph rendering

-+ Display vertices
-  + Display state numbers on the state?

 ### UI work

-+ Button to add transitions should warn on over-writing existing transition
-+ Create keyboard shortcuts
++ Disallow setting start state as 'end'
++ Disallow creating transitions out of an end state?
++ Disallow setting a state as ending if it has transitions out of it?
 + Show file name in title bar
 + Show the text of the "to" state in a tooltip when creating transitions